 Quantification of the cost per MMtCO2 does not consider the other benefits of the stand treatments.
-It in uncertain what the incremental cost effectiveness of per ton is for these practices if incentives are provided.
+It is uncertain what the incremental cost effectiveness per ton is for these practices if incentives are provided.
 We do know most of these practices are being implemented irrespective of the sequestration or offset benefits.
-For example, landowners are thinning without received any benefit from MMtCO2 capture.
+Private land owners however rely heavily on federal cost share or grant programs that face questionable future in terms of congressional appropriations.
+For example, even though landowners are thinning without received any benefit from MMtCO2 capture landowners may not be able to continue without outside revenue or federal funds.
 If the full cost is estimated at \$13/ton, something less than this may increase the level of PCT and resulting carbon capture.
+While State and Federal land managers may not be in position to sell carbon credits, the existence of such a market will help demonstrate benefits and justify funding requests.